mkschulz9/panorama-stitching/README.md

 ## Contents

 - **`panorama_stitching.ipynb`**: The Jupyter Notebook containing the full code implementation, detailed explanations, and visualizations of each step in the panorama stitching process.
-- **sample_imgs.zip**: A zip file containing the input images used in the notebook to demonstrate the stitching process.
+- **`input_images.zip`**: A zip file containing the input images used in the notebook to demonstrate the stitching process.